rumelikyan/DSC-Final-Project/README.md

-**Aggregating Table**
+## Aggregating Table

+Below is an interactive pivot table showing the mean ratings of recipes categorized by protein and carbohydrate healthiness:

 <iframe
   src="assets/interactive_pivot.html"
   width="800"
   height="600"
   frameborder="0"
-style="background: #FFFFFF;"
+  style="background: #FFFFFF; border: 1px solid #ccc;"
 ></iframe>

+This table displays the average rating for recipes based on whether they have a high or low Protein PDV (above or below 20%) and a high or low Carbs PDV (above or below 20%).
+For example, the top row of the table shows that recipes with both **unhealthy protein and carbs** have an average rating of **4.658**, while the bottom row shows that recipes with **healthy protein and carbs** have an average rating of **4.676**.
+Though the difference is small, it suggests a slight preference for "healthier" recipes, which may help improve the accuracy of our predictive models.

+---

-# Assessment of Missingness
+## Assessment of Missingness

-***NMAR Analysis***
-We believe that the rating column could be NMAR.
-If someone does not have strong feelings about the recipe they tried, it is reasonable to assume that they might not leave a rating.
-If someone strongly enjoyed the recipe, they are quite likely to leave a rating (a high rating), and similarly, if someone strongly disliked the recipe, they are quite likely to leave a rating (a low rating).
-Speaking from our own experience, we have only left ratings on things (games, movies, restaurants) when we either strongly enjoyed it or strongly disliked it.
-Notably, we also went through each column and found the proportion of missing values, and *'rating'* contained the most by a significant margin.

-***Missingness Dependency***
-*Ratings vs. number of steps*
+### NMAR Analysis

+We believe that the `rating` column is likely **Not Missing At Random (NMAR)**.
+If a user has a neutral experience with a recipe, they may be less motivated to leave a rating.
+In contrast, people are more likely to leave a rating if they either **really liked** or **really disliked** a recipe.

+This behavior aligns with anecdotal experience — users often rate content like games, movies, or restaurants only when their opinion is strong.
+To support this, we examined all columns and found that the `rating` column had the **highest proportion of missing values**, by a significant margin.

+---

+### Missingness Dependency: `rating` vs. `n_steps`

-We are now examining the missingness of the ratings column.
-Specifically here, we are investigating whether the missiness in the *'rating'* column depends on the *'n_steps'* column.
+To test whether the missingness in the `rating` column depends on the number of steps (`n_steps`) in a recipe, we conducted a **permutation test**.

-**Null Hypothesis**: The missingness of ratings does not depend on the recipe's number of steps.
+- **Null Hypothesis (H₀)**: The missingness of `rating` is independent of `n_steps`.
-**Alternate Hypothesis**: The missingness of ratings does depend on the recipe's number of steps.
+- **Alternative Hypothesis (H₁)**: The missingness of `rating` depends on `n_steps`.
-**Test Statistic**: The absolute difference of the mean number of steps for ratings that are missing and ratings that are not missing.
+- **Test Statistic**: The absolute difference in the mean number of steps between recipes with missing and non-missing ratings.
-**Significance Level**: 0.05
+- **Significance Level**: α = 0.05

-We performed a standard permutation test, shuffling on the *'rating'* column, for each repetition, computing the absolute difference between the mean number of steps for ratings that are missing and ratings that aren't missing.
-The **observed test statistic** was approximately **1.34**.
-As can be seen in the graph, after running 1000 simulations, most test statistics in the permutation test hover between 0 and 0.14.
-The **p-value** is **0.00** and thus we can reject the null hypothesis.
-The missingness of 'rating' does depend on the 'n_steps' column (the number of steps in the recipe).
+We shuffled the `rating` column 1,000 times, recalculating the difference in mean `n_steps` each time.
+The **observed test statistic** was **~1.34**, while the distribution of simulated test statistics mostly ranged between **0 and 0.14**.
+This resulted in a **p-value of 0.00**.

+**Conclusion**: We reject the null hypothesis and conclude that the missingness in `rating` **does depend** on the number of steps in a recipe.
+This implies that more complex recipes (with more steps) may influence whether or not users choose to leave a rating.

 *Ratings vs. Time to Complete Recipe*
 We are once again examining the missingness of the ratings column.
 Specifically here, we are investigating whether the missiness in the *'rating'* column depends on the *'minutes'* column.